lsst-dm/dmtn-224/index.rst

 There are multiple deployments of the Science Platform at different sites with different users and different configurations.
 With respect to the identity management system, these differ primarily in the choice of the first two components.

-Federated identity deployments use CILogon_ as the source of user authentication and COmanage_ as the repository of identity information.
+For federated identity deployments, we have chosen CILogon_ as the source of user authentication and COmanage_ as the repository of identity information.
 Here is the architecture for those deployments, expanding the identity management portion and simplifying the rest of the Science Platform to a single protected service:

 .. _CILogon: https://www.cilogon.org/